 d) Chroma amplifier

-Explanation: Luminance amplifier is mostly used in TV sets.
+Explanation: Luminance amplifier is mostly used by the Contrast Function, in TV sets.
 It helps to changes the contrast or picture quality of television with respect to the received visual signals, by making the contrast optimum.

 8. Bandwidth of RF amplifier for a color TV receiver is ________